cciw-uk/data-protection/01 Decisions and actions document.rst

 * TODO Find out rules for privacy breach, add to relevant manual

-* TODO Links for downloadable private data should prompt regarding privacy when clicked
+* TODO Links for downloadable private data should prompt regarding data protection when clicked

 * TODO downloaded camper data XLS should contain cover sheet with relevant policy regarding use, especially for medical data.